-This is the third interview in my Conversation Series and today young Romanian pianist, Alexandra Dariescu, is in the spotlight.
+This is the third interview in my Classical Conversations Series and Romanian pianist, Alexandra Dariescu, is in the spotlight.

 Born in Romania, Alexandra came to the UK to study at Pocklington School in Yorkshire, which was followed by the Royal Northern College of Music and the Guildhall School of Music and Drama.
 Her teachers have included Nelson Goerner, Mark Ray, Alexander Melnikov, Dina Parakhina and Ronan O’Hora.
 She was the first pianist to be mentored by Imogen Cooper and frequently works with Hungarian virtuoso, András Schiff.